RTC-research-group/OpenNAS/README.md

 <h2 name="Description">Description</h2>
 <!--What OpenNAS is; Its main features-->
 <p align="justify">
 OpenNAS is an open source VHDL-based Neuromorphic Auditory Sensor (NAS) code generator capable of automatically generating the necessary files to create a VHDL project for FPGA.
 OpenNAS guides designers with a friendly interface and allows NAS specification using a five-steps wizard for later code generation.
 It includes several audio input interfaces (AC'97 audio codec, I2S ADC and PDM microphones), different processing architectures (cascade and parallel), and a set of neuromorphic output interfaces (parallel AER, Spinnaker).
-After NAS generation, designers have everything prepared for building and synthesizing the VHDL project for a target FPGA using manufacturer's tools.
+After NAS generation, designers have everything ready for building and synthesizing the VHDL project for a target FPGA using manufacturer's tools.
 </p>

 <h2>Table of contents</h2>